 We maintain an internal staff of petroleum engineers and geosciences professionals who work closely with our independent reserves engineers to ensure the integrity, accuracy and timeliness of data furnished to our independent reserves engineers in their estimating process and who have knowledge of the specific properties under evaluation.
-Our Director of Operations, Rodolfo Martín Terrado, is primarily responsible for overseeing the preparation of our reserves estimates and for the internal control over our reserves estimation.
-He has over 20 years of experience in asset development and operations See "Item 6.
+Our Chief Technical Officer, Augusto Zubillaga, is primarily responsible for overseeing the preparation of our reserves estimates and for the internal control over our reserves estimation.
+He has over 26 years of experience in production, engineering, well completion, corrosion control, reservoir management and field development.
+See "Item 6.
 Directors, Senior Management and Employees-A. Directors and senior management."